the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 Participants engaged with a real-life research case study, presented by the researchers themselves, to evaluate the Data Hazards labels and which ones may apply.
 The researcher gave a five-minute presentation on whole-cell models of _E. coli_.
 Participants could then ask the researcher only factual questions about the project, for example, 'where did you collect your data from?'.
-There was collaboration between attendees, volunteers and the researcher to discuss the ethical context of the project.
+There were opportunities for attendees, volunteers and the researcher to discuss the ethical context of the project.
 We split the attendees into smaller groups to facilitate discussion and provide a series of prompt questions.
 Each group then labelled the research project with the hazards they thought applied.
 These were then fed back to the researcher for broader group discussions.